NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 list the available resources of a given type or even download a missing resource.
 The functions of type `check_<resource>` should take the information processed by the Config class and verify that a given resource is correct.
-If so they should return a "Resource specification" (something typically containing metadata information such as paths, and a `load()` method to get the C++ object from `libnnpdf`).
+If so, they should return a "Resource specification" (something typically containing metadata information such as paths, and a `load()` method to get the C++ object from `libnnpdf`).
 We also define a `get` method that returns the C++ object